karthik-siru/practice-simple/README.md

 Note: The linked list is guaranteed to have at least one element, and k is guaranteed to be less than or equal to the length of the list.

-Constraints

-    k ≤ n ≤ 100,000 where n is the number of nodes in node

-Example 1

 Input: